Garuda Upanishad

 Garuda Upanishad or Garudopanishad is one of 108 Upanishadic Hindu scriptures, written in Sanskrit language.
 It is dedicated to Garuda, the eagle-demigod mount of the god Vishnu.
 It is a Vaishnava Upanishad, and associated with the Vaishnava sect, which worships Vishnu, and is associated with the Atharvaveda.
 It is considered as "late" Upanishad in terms of dating.
 The Garuda Upanishad has mantras and charms that are said to cure poison.
-The text says that its charms can not only prevent and remedy snakebite and the venom, but also poison from any other source like other poisonous animals, weapons and supernatural beings.
+The text says that its charms not only prevent and remedy snakebite and the venom, but also poison from any other source like other poisonous animals, weapons and supernatural beings.
+Therefore, the Upanishad aim to seek freedom from fear of all types of poisonous creatures.

 Purpose

 The German orientalist Paul Deussen, who partially translated the Garuda Upanishad describes it essentially as a snake-charm dedicated to Garuda, the mount of Vishnu, and the eternal foe of serpents.
 It serves two objectives: to prevent snakebite and to alleviate the evil effects of the bite.
 The snake charm was elevated to the status of the Upanishad due to the imminent danger of snakebite in India, where people had to walk in the dark in snake-infested regions or work in fields and forests.
 Pious people following the dictum of Ahimsa have to resort to snake charm, as for them killing snakes is taboo.
 The snake charm is similar to the other spells of the sage Bharadvaja, who is said to have taught the Garuda Upanishad charms to his disciples.
 Bharadvaja's spells are said to prevent or cure infectious diseases, wounds by weapons and carnivorous wild beasts like tigers and bites and infestations by insects and worms.
 However, snakes feature prominently in these spells due to higher probability and danger of snakebite.